cal-cs184-student/hw-webpages-sp24-noah-ku/homework1.md

 For Task 3, we had to modify the `transforms.cpp` file and change `translate()`, `scale()`, and `rotate()`.
 These three functions were relatively simple to change.
 For translation, we start with a matrix filled with all 0's except for 1's filled diagonally from top left to bottom right.
-Afterward, we put dx and dy in the right column to make translations work correctly.
+Afterwards, we put dx and dy in the right column to make translations work correctly.
 Next, we modified scale to be similar.
 We also want to start with a matrix filled with 0's, but going diagonally from top left to bottom right, we would put dx, dy, and then finally a 1.
 Lastly, for rotations, we had to put in a matrix filled with 0's.
 However, for the top left 4 elements of the matrix, we would put cos(deg), -sin(deg), sin(deg), and cos(deg).
 Finally, we put a 1 in the bottom right corner of the matrix.

 We originally ran into a bug where the sin and cos functions imported from the Math library would take in parameters as radians.
 To fix this, we multiplied our input `deg` by `M_PI` (3.1415) and divided it by 180.
-Afterward, our robot was aligned correctly.
+Afterwards, our robot was aligned correctly.

 Our modified robot is rotated and transformed to look like it is jumping.
 We also modified the colors so that the robot looks more human and has a blue shirt and navy blue jeans.